 Attract Younger Customers

 Despite what many media reports tell us about Millennial preferences for a car-free lifestyle, automotive customers are in fact getting younger.
 80% of Millennials own cars; of those who don’t, 75% aspire to own one in the future.
 They are also more likely to prefer to “DIY” or “Do It Yourself,” both when it comes to working on their cars and ordering parts.
 And they show a strong preference for customization and personalization of their cars.
-To serve them, retailers must be able to access a wider range of hard to find or personalizable items that can’t be carried in the limited space of a retail store.
+To serve them, retailers must be able to access a wider range of hard to find or personalizable items.
+However, these items generally can’t be carried in the limited space of a retail store.

 Lower Cost and Improve Delivery Speed